Tutorial: Create an ARM template for a confidential container deployment with custom confidential computing enforcement policy

 Important

-Because the Azure Cloud shell does not include the Docker daemon, you must install both the Azure CLI and Docker Engine on your local computer to complete this tutorial.
-You cannot use the Azure Cloud Shell for this tutorial.
+Because Azure Cloud Shell doesn't include the Docker daemon, you must install both the Azure CLI and Docker Engine on your local computer to complete this tutorial.
+You can't use Azure Cloud Shell for this tutorial.

-In this tutorial, you deploy a hello world application that generates a hardware attestation report.
+In this tutorial, you deploy a Hello World application that generates a hardware attestation report.
 You start by creating an ARM template with a container group resource to define the properties of this application.
-You'll use this ARM template with the Azure CLI confcom tooling to generate a confidential computing enforcement (CCE) policy for attestation.
-In this tutorial, we use this ARM template.
-To view the source code for this application, visit ACI Confidential Hello World.
+You then use this ARM template with the Azure CLI confcom tooling to generate a CCE policy for attestation.

 Note